AbhishekR3/Basketball-PlayAnalysis/README.md

 ## Usage

+These files were built on a MacOS build.
 First run Basketball_Game_Simulation.py to generate video simulation Next run Basketball_Object_Tracking.py for object tracking for the relevant video simulation